Bayesian Comparisons Between Representations: Applications Results

 \subsection{Comparison to other metrics}

-To compare our two metrics to each other and to other measures of dissimilarity of neural network representations, we ran an analysis comparing all layers of AlexNet and ResNet-50 to each other (Fig. \ref{fig:compare}).
-Here we used 100 random samples of 100 images each from the first 1000 unlabeled images of MS COCO as test stimuli and display the mean across image samples (more details in Appendix \ref{app:comp}).
+To compare the two metrics to each other and to other measures of dissimilarity of neural network representations, all layers of AlexNet and ResNet-18 were compared to each other (Fig. \ref{fig:compare}).
+100 random samples of 100 images each from the first 1000 unlabeled images of MS COCO were used as test stimuli.
+The analysis is based on the mean across image samples (more details in Appendix \ref{app:comp}).
 In broad strokes the metrics all agree: Close-by neural network layers tend to be similar to each other; some of the intermediate convolutional layers produce similar representations in the two networks; and the final readout layers of both networks are very different from the convolutional layers.

-Our two different metrics between probability distributions yield extremely similar results (Pearson correlation $r(198)=0.99980$).
-Thus, for all intends and purposes the two metrics are equivalent.
+The TVD yields extremely similar results to the JSD (Pearson correlation $r(198)=0.99980$).
 They are not exactly the same though.
-The Total Variation Distance is systematically ever so slightly smaller for intermediate values and this difference is larger than our numerical errors.

-The other metrics also show fairly strong relationships with our newly proposed metrics.
-In particular, the $\arccos$ of the centered kernel alignment \cite{kornblith2019similarity} as suggested by \cite{williams2021generalized} shows a fairly close relationship.
-The non-metric measures show bigger differences from our new metrics and the RSA measures are least similar to our new metrics.
-In general, existing metrics are also less stringent, i.e. the distances between layers are smaller according to existing metrics than according to our new one, which fits our observations about which representations are equivalent.
+The Total Variation Distance is systematically ever so slightly smaller for intermediate values and this difference is larger than the numerical errors.
+Thus, for all intents and purposes the two metrics are equivalent, except for the Jensen-Shannon distance being close to the square root of the TVD.
+The other metrics also show fairly strong relationships with the newly proposed metrics.
+In particular, the $\arccos$ of the centered kernel alignment \citep{kornblith2019similarity} as suggested by \citet{williams_generalized_2021} shows a fairly close relationship.
+The non-metric measures show bigger differences from the new metrics and RSA measures are least similar to the new metrics.